zahiruldu/global.hackathon/Teams/c0D3 mUNCH3R5/ABOUT.md

 - Sophia:
 - William:
-- Alan: Has been to participated in many hackathons.
+- Alan: Has participated in many hackathons.
 Mostly do them for fun

 Our project